mhallerud/multiplex_wormhole/README.md

 # Dependencies
 - Primer3 is used for primer design and can be downloaded [here](https://github.com/primer3-org/primer3/releases).
-Keep track of where this downloads- the path to primer3_core will need to be added at line 55 in multiplex_primer_design.py.
+Keep track of where this downloads- the path to primer3_core will need to be updated at line 55 in multiplex_primer_design.py and line 89 in multiplex_wormhole.py.
 - MFEprimer is used for dimer calculations and can be downloaded [here](https://www.mfeprimer.com/mfeprimer-3.1/#2-command-line-version).
-The path to MFEprimer-*-awd will need to be updated on line 54 of multiplex_primer_design.py.
+The path to MFEprimer-*-awd will need to be updated on line 54 of multiplex_primer_design.py and line 88 in multiplex_wormhole.py.
 MFEprimer Version 3.2.7 on Darwin was used during development.

 The following (normally pre-installed) Python dependencies are required:
 - pandas: install by running "pip install pandas" in the command line.
-Developed with pandas version 1.4.4 General Python modules required (these come pre-installed with most Python installations): os, sys, csv, random, math, signal, gc, itertools, shutil, mathplotlib
+Developed with pandas version 1.4.4 General Python modules required (these come pre-installed with most Python installations): os, sys, csv, random, math, signal, gc, itertools, shutil, mathplotlib, datetime

-multiplex_wormhole was built and tested on MacOS with Python 3.9.13 in Spyder and bash 3.2.57(1)-release.
+multiplex_wormhole was built and tested on MacOS with Python 3.9.13 in the Spyder IDE.

-# Quick-Start Guide for Novel Panel Design
+# Quick-Start Guide
 ## 1. Set up input data
 Create a CSV file with a row for each candidate and columns named SEQUENCE_ID containing sequence names, SEQUENCE_TEMPLATE containing the template DNA sequence in 5'-->3' direction, and SEQUENCE_TARGET containing the base pairs targeted for PCR amplification following primer3 format: <start bp>,<length>.
 See example inputs in the [examples folder](https://github.com/mhallerud/multiplex_wormhole/examples).